-The catchphase “find your niche” can give some business-owners and espacially freelancers and artits a headache.
-It would be an immensly hard task to break everything you do down into a niche, and wave off everything else that’s not contained in that, right?
-Don’t be fooled.
+The catchphase “find your niche” can give some business-owners and artists a headache.
+Some think it would be impossible to break everything you do down into a niche, and wave off everything else that’s not contained in it.
+But don’t be fooled.
 The depth of everything you specialize in is self-expanding and in human terms infinite.
 In marketing terms when we say find your niche, what we should mean is, figure out your unique set of strenghts, and build your business around communicating and delivering those strenghts to the customer.
 This is where it gets tough already.
 Figuring out your strenghts as a person and a business calls for a serious amount of self-reflection.
 It is much easier to think of a broad goal that you want to reach on any level of the scale – I want to make to make good music, I want to change the world with my product.
 As fancy as that might sounds, it is so broad and hypothetical – also, when you drill it down, immesurable, that it is practically impossible to reach.
 Similarly people tend to have a “please-everybody” aditude when it comes to figuring out their services, which makes it impossible for them to compete in an open marketplace with older and bigger competitors.

 So is this a curse, or a blessing?
 Before we talk about how to figure out your niche, let’s look at a few aspect of the subject at hand.